DoomyDwyer/MathsAlgorithms/README.md

 # Maths Algorithms #

-Maths Algorithms in C++ (and various other languages, such as python) to support my learning of Maths at the Open University, as well as to master C++ for later use.
+Maths Algorithms in C++ and python (and perhaps various other languages) to support my learning of Maths at the Open University, as well as to master C++ & python for later use.